kennfamo/azure-docs/articles/azure-resource-manager/resource-group-move-resources.md

     - App Service Environments
 - All App Service resources in the resource group must be moved together.
 - App Service resources can only be moved from the resource group in which they were originally created.
 If an App Service resource is no longer in its original resource group, it must be moved back to that original resource group first, and then it can be moved across subscriptions.

+The limitations for moving App Service resources differ based on whether you are moving the resources within a subscription or to a new subscription.

+### Moving SSL certificates

+When moving a Web App you cannot move the uploaded SSL certificates.
+However, you can move a Web App to the new resource group without moving its uploaded SSL certificate, and your app's SSL functionality still works.

+If you want to move the SSL certificate with the Web App, follow these steps:

+1. Delete the uploaded certificate from the Web App.
+2. Move the Web App.
+3. Upload the certificate to the moved Web App.

 ## Classic deployment limitations